Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

-We first present numerical results for the connectivity transition in the 3D cubic lattices.
-In \Cref{fig:order_param_k_comp}, we plot the order parameter $S_{\max}/N$ as a function of link density $p$ for different values of $k$ and compare the transitions (see also SI Video S1--S2 for the results of all $k = 1, 2, \dots, 32$).
+We first present numerical results with $L$ up to 192 for the connectivity transition in the 3D cubic lattices.
+In \Cref{fig:nn_thermo}(a) and \Cref{fig:intra_thermo}(a), we plot the order parameter $S_{\max}/N$ as a function of link density $p$ for $k = 1, 2, 8, 32$ for a large system size of $L = 192$ (with $N = (L+1)^3 \approx 7 \times 10^6$) and compare the transitions.

 For $k=1$, both the NN and Intra models exhibit a gentle, continuous-looking curve characteristic of standard percolation.
 Note that the standard Achlioptas process with a choice parameter of $k=1$ is equivalent to classical random percolation.
 For our NN host model, this corresponds to standard bond percolation on the simple cubic lattice.
 The critical threshold for this transition is a well-established numerical value, $p_c^{\text{cubic}} \approx 0.24881$~\cite{ziff2009explosive,newman2001fast}.
 Our numerical results for the $k=1$ case are in excellent agreement with this benchmark, validating our simulation framework.
 It is worth noting that this lattice threshold is higher than the mean-field prediction of $p_c(d) = 1/(d-1)$ for random $d$-regular graphs, which for $d=6$ yields $p_c=0.2$ \cite{Goerdt2001}, illustrating the role of the fixed lattice geometry in delaying percolation.
 This classical, continuous transition serves as a baseline against which we analyze the behavior for $k>1$.